-When you pass through the doors of the Overland Trail Museum, its like a walk back in time.
-Its a time machine, a tangible photo album of how things used to be.
+When you pass through the doors of the Overland Trail Museum, it is like traveling back in time.
+The museum is like a photo album of how things used to be.

-Trees, native grasses and wildflowers can be seen on the grounds with a well-shaded picnic area offers an idea resting place.
+Trees, native grasses and wildflowers line the grounds.
+A well-shaded picnic area offers an ideal resting place.

-The Village exhibit is a collection of several buildings which include the Stoney Buttes one-room school, a county Evangelical Lutheran Concordia Church, Dailey Country Store, a blacksmith shop, a barbershop and a print shop.
+The village exhibit is a collection of several buildings including the original Stoney Buttes one-room school, the white county Evangelical Lutheran Concordia Church, the Dailey Country Store, a blacksmith shop, a barbershop and a print shop.

 For information on hours and fees call (970)522-3895.